■ Physician wellness:

 The information in this article was correct at the time of publishing

-Physicians facing a medico-legal concern, legal action, or complaint while practising during the COVID-19 pandemic can experience a double hit of distressing emotions.
-Confusion, disappointment, self-doubt, guilt, and shame created by a medico-legal matter can be joined by fear, anxiety, and uncertainty created by the pandemic.
-All of these can take a toll on physicians’ health and wellbeing and, possibly, their ability to practise safely.1
+Physicians facing a medico-legal concern, legal action, or complaint may experience confusion, disappointment, self-doubt, guilt, or shame.
+All of these emotions can take a toll on a physician’s wellbeing and affect their ability to practise safely.

 When you as a CMPA member contact us with a medico-legal concern, you will be connected with one of our physician advisors.
 These knowledgeable physicians will support you with expert medico-legal advice.
 But, more than that, they will help you manage the emotions you may experience from a medico-legal concern.
-And, if needed, they will guide you to other resources to support your wellbeing.
+If needed, they will connect you to other resources to support your wellbeing.

 Our physician advisors are here for you

-Physician advisors are physicians with medico-legal expertise, who understand what it’s like to deal with a medico-legal event.
+Physician advisors are physicians with medico-legal expertise who understand what it’s like to deal with a medico-legal event.
 They have personal experience with the demands of being in active practice.
-In addition, they receive ongoing medico-legal training on issues that can affect your practice, from medical assistance in dying to electronic records.
+In addition, they receive ongoing medico-legal training on issues that can affect your practice, such as medical assistance in dying and electronic records.

-Over and above these areas of expertise, physician advisors are trained to support your health during a medico-legal difficulty.
+Physician advisors are also trained to support your health during a medico-legal difficulty.

-When you reach out to the Association, you can speak to a physician advisor who will begin by listening to you with care and empathy.
+When you reach out to us, you can speak to a physician advisor who will listen to you with care and empathy.
 They will then advise and guide you in finding a suitable resolution to your specific situation.

 There is a link between physician health and quality of care.
-Research shows that feelings of distress may reduce physicians’ ability to deliver care, increase their medical-legal risks, and impact the healthcare system.
-234
+Research shows that feelings of distress may reduce physicians’ ability to deliver care, increase medical-legal risk, and impact the healthcare system.

 Speaking with one of our physician advisors is like being in a safe space.
-Conversations are confidential, empathetic, and non-judgmental.5 The physician advisors know that during medico-legal difficulties, members often experience many normal, human feelings such as sadness and anger.
-They are also trained to recognize difficult emotions, including stress or distress.
+Conversations are confidential, empathetic, and non-judgmental.
+Our advisors are trained to recognize difficult emotions, including stress or distress.
 If you need additional emotional support, they will guide you to other resources that can help you take the steps necessary to improve wellness.

-You can see for yourself how physician advisors approach these discussions by watching a series of videos on the Association’s physician wellness web page.
+You can see how physician advisors approach these discussions by watching a series of videos on the our physician wellness web page.
 Here you can witness physician advisors, along with CMPA-appointed lawyers, describing in their own words how they can support you in managing your emotions.

 Support that makes a difference

 Members have told us that talking peer-to-peer to a CMPA physician advisor makes a difference to their feelings of wellbeing.
-A survey of members found the average level of stress drops by 33% following a phone call with a physician advisor.
-As well, 96% agreed that the physician advisor created a non-judgmental and supportive environment.6
+A survey of members found the average level of stress drops significantly following a phone call with a physician advisor.
+As well, almost all physicians surveyed agreed that the physician advisor created a non-judgmental and supportive environment.

 Additional resources

 Our physician advisors have pulled together a number of wellness resources that may help you take care of your emotional and mental health.
-Go to the physician wellness page to find links to provincial and territorial physician health programs, as well as CMPA articles with information on working through various medical-legal matters such as College and hospital complaints.
-In addition, on the wellness page you'll find a link to a list of health resources for front-line workers specific to the COVID-19 pandemic.
+Go to our physician wellness page to find links to provincial and territorial physician health programs, as well as CMPA articles with information about working through various medical-legal matters such as College and hospital complaints.

 The bottom line